Tommytian993/MiniX/docs/map-design.md

 - Hex Borders: borders on all hexagons.
 - Selection Overlay: allows clicking, selection and color change

-So base node to represent the map - Node2D “HexTileMap" 3 child nodes TileMapLayers - BaseLayer, HexBorders and SelectionOverlayLayer.
+So base node to represent the map - Node2D "HexTileMap" 3 child nodes TileMapLayers - BaseLayer, HexBorders and SelectionOverlayLayer.

 - Create Tileset for each layer, shape need to be changed to hexagon and tile size need to be 128 by 128 pixels